The Ranbir Kapoor Interview! 'One Must Have A Life Beyond Films', Says The Young Star

 Q. Do you think this is one of the best phases of your career right now?

 A. I don't know.
 Before this, my last few films haven't work.
-But still I am working with one of India's greatest filmmaker- Rajkumar Hirani in a film like Sanju.
+But still, I am working with one of India's greatest filmmaker- Rajkumar Hirani in a film like Sanju.
 Good and bad phases are something which you experience it at home or by yourself.
 But that's not in my control.
-Success and failure is not in my hands.
+Success and failure are not in my hands.
 What I can do is work with honest intentions, be good at my job and keep my head on my shoulders.
 I don't take success to my head and failure to my heart.
 I have been like that since my debut film.

 My first film Sawariya was a big disaster but it taught me a lot.
 It prepared me for this world of cinema.
-It's not that I am born in a film family so everything is going to be easy for me.
+It's not that I am born into a film family so everything is going to be easy for me.
 There will be a lot of brickbats.
 There will be a lot of people who will hate me for the work I do.
-And then sometimes there will be lot of love when my films are appreciated.
+And then sometimes there will be a lot of love when my films are appreciated.
 I have that understanding and reality check.
-Also it helps that I am born into films so I am prepared for this.
+Also, it helps that I am born into films so I am prepared for this.
 I have seen all of this in my family over the years.
 My father used to be crying at points when his films weren't working or he used to be elevated to a point where it was really amazing.
 But that's really not something I am connected with.
 I am very happy just doing my job.

 'When A Film Releases & It's A Success, You Are Like, 'Phew, I Am Saved' And Then Move On To The Next'